To find out more about Parkinson’s and creativity, visit Parkinson’s Europe website.

 After Canada-based Blaine Kennedy was diagnosed with Parkinson’s disease, he turned to art as an outlet.
-His daughters, Madi and Char, were so taken by his drawings that they suggested a collaboration to support the Parkinson’s community through fashion.
+His daughters, Madi and Char, were so taken by his drawings that they suggested a collaboration to support Parkinson’s community through fashion.

 With their father’s enthusiastic support, Madi and Char launched their clothing brand Shrimp Studio.
 All proceeds from the brand, which sells casual and cycling wear stamped with Blaine’s designs, go to Parkinson’s research organisations – and so far, the brand has raised more than CAD $20,000.

-“Sharing our dad’s artwork felt like something positive we could do for him, ourselves and the Parkinson’s community,” Madi told us.
+“Sharing our dad’s artwork felt like something positive we could do for him, ourselves and Parkinson’s community,” Madi told us.
 “Our dad also got a lot of joy and pride seeing his friends and family wearing colourful shirts with his artwork!”

 Find out more about Madi and Char Kennedy.